-SECRETARY

-26. The Secretary shall keep minutes of the resolutions and proceedings of each general meeting and each committee meeting in books provided for that purpose together with a record of the names of persons present at committee meetings.

-TREASURER

-27. The Treasurer-

-(a) shall collect and receive all moneys due to the Association and make all payments authorised by the Association; and

-(b) shall keep correct accounts and books showing the financial affairs of the Association with full details of all receipts and expenditure connected with the activities of the Association.

-REMOVAL OF MEMBER OF COMMITTEE

-28. (1) The Association in general meeting may by resolution remove any member of the Committee before the expiration of the member's term of office and appoint another member in his or her stead to hold office until the expiration of the term of the first-mentioned member.

-(2) Where the member to whom a proposed resolution referred to in sub-clause (1) makes representations in writing to the Secretary or President (not exceeding a reasonable length) and requests that they be notified to the members of the Association, the Secretary or the President may send a copy of the representations to each member of the Association or, if they are not so sent, the member may require that they be read out at the meeting.

-CHEQUES

-29. All cheques, drafts,, bills of exchange, promissory notes and other negotiable instruments shall be signed by either the President or the Treasurer, and countersigned by one other member of the Committee.

-SEAL
+Seal

+Seal

-30. (1) The Common Seal of the Association shall be kept in the custody of the Secretary.
+The Common Seal of the Association shall be kept in the custody of the Secretary.

-(2) The Common Seal shall not be affixed to any instrument except by the authority of the Committee and the affixing of the Common Seal shall be attested by the signatures either of two members of the Committee or of one member of the Committee and of the Public Officer of the Association.
+The Common Seal shall not be affixed to any instrument except by the authority of the Committee and the affixing of the Common Seal shall be attested by the signatures either of two Members of the Committee or of one Member of the Committee and of the Public Officer of the Association.

-ALTERATION OF RULES AND STATEMENT OF PURPOSES
+Alteration of Rules

+Alteration of Rules

-31. These Rules and the Statement of Purposes of the Association shall not be altered except in accordance with the Act.
+The Rules, including the Principal Purpose, of the Association shall not be altered except in accordance with the Associations Act.

-NOTICES
+In so far as is required under the ACNC Act, the ITAA36 or the ITAA97, the ACNC and the ATO shall be notified in writing of any alterations made to these Rules (and to avoid doubt those Rules applicable to the Public Fund) or the Principal Purpose.

+Notices

+Notices

-32. (1) A notice may be served by or on behalf of the Association upon any member either personally or by sending it by post to the member at the address shown in the Register of Members.
+A notice may be served by or on behalf of the Association upon any Member either:

+personally;

+by prepaid registered post to the Member at the address recorded for the Member on the register of Members; or

+sent by email to the current email address for notices,

+at the address shown in the Register of Members.

+Deemed Delivery

-(2) Where a document is properly addressed prepaid and posted to a person as a letter, the document shall unless the contrary is proved, be deemed to have been given to the person at the time at which the letter would have been delivered in the ordinary course of post.
+Where a document is properly addressed prepaid and posted to a person as a letter, the document shall unless the contrary is proved, be deemed to have been given to the person at the time at which the letter would have been delivered in the ordinary course of post.

-WINDING UP OR CANCELLATION
+Winding-up, cancellation and surplus assets

+Winding-up and cancellation

-33. In the event of the winding up or the cancellation of the incorporation of the Association, the assets of the Association shall be disposed of in accordance with the provisions of the Act.
+The cancellation of the incorporation of the Association or winding-up of the Association, may only be done in accordance with the Associations Act.

-CUSTODY OF RECORDS
+Surplus Assets not to be distributed to Members

+If the Association is wound up, any surplus assets must not be distributed to a Member or a former Member, unless that Member or former Member is an organisation described in Rule Error!
+Reference source not found..

+Distribution of Surplus Assets

+Subject to Rule 12.4, the Associations Act, any other applicable legislation and any court order, any surplus assets that remain after the Association is wound up or cancelled must be distributed to one or more organisations which also prohibit the distribution of any surplus assets to its members to at least the same extent as the Association.

+The decision as to the one or more organisations to be given the surplus assets must be made by a Special General Meeting at or before the time of winding up.
+If the relevant officers of the Association do not implement this decision, the Association may apply to the Supreme Court to make this decision.

+Winding up of Public Fund

+If:

+the Public Fund is wound up; or

+the Association's Deductible Gift Recipient endorsement is revoked (whether or not the Association or the Public Fund is to be wound up),

+any surplus assets of the Public Fund remaining after the payment of liabilities attributable to the Public Fund must be transferred to one or more funds, authorities or institutions:

+which is charitable at law;

+has a purpose that is similar to the Principal Purpose; and

+to which Deductible Contribution may be made,

+as decided by the Committee.

+Custody of records

+Custody of Records

-34. (1) Error!
-Reference source not found.12.4Except as otherwise provided in these Rules, the Secretary shall keep in his or her custody or under his or her control all books, documents and securities of the Association.
+Except as otherwise provided in these Rules, the Secretary shall keep in his or her custody or under his or her control all books, documents and securities of the Association.